-Telephone conversations are quintessentially expressive and associational.
-That is why, for more than half a century, the United States Supreme Court has held that telephone calls are protected expression in which people hold reasonable expectations of privacy.
-Katz, 389 U.S. at 352.
-The fact that institutional personnel may monitor pretrial detainees' phone calls for jail security (just like phone company employees can monitor customers' phone calls for certain purposes, see Smith v.
-Maryland, 442 U.S. 735, 746-47 (1979) (Stewart, J., dissenting)) does not mean that incarcerated people (and their loved ones) lose their reasonable expectation of privacy in what they say.
+Telephone conversations are pure expression and association.
 If the State must get a warrant to look through garbage because it contains "[c]lues to people's most private traits and affairs," Hempele, 120 N.J. at 201, surely the State must also get a warrant to go straight to the source.
 A conversation does not merely hint at social, political, and personal activities "of an indisputably private nature," Jones, 565 U.S. at 415 (Sotomayor, J., concurring) (quoting People v.
 Weaver, 909 N.E.2d 1196, 1999 (N.Y.
-2009)), a conversation is such an activity.
-And because an incarcerated person has limited opportunity to speak with friends and family face-to-face-and because jails also monitor and place significant restrictions on the mail-the telephone is his principal outlet for intimate communications.
-Because incarcerated people cannot meaningfully communicate without using the telephone, the opportunity to "opt out" of surveillance is as impractical as "disconnecting [one's] phone from the network" to avoid government access to location data.
-Carpenter, 138 S. Ct. at 2220.
+2009), a conversation is such an activity.
+And because an incarcerated person has limited opportunity to speak with friends and family face-to-face-and because jails also monitor mail-the telephone is his principal outlet for intimate communications.

-Telephone calls are also a pre-trial detainee's primary means of directing and coordinating his defense.
+It is also a pre-trial detainee's primary means of directing and coordinating his defense.
 The Fifth Amendment's Due Process Clause, the Sixth Amendment, and article I, paragraph 10 of the New Jersey Constitution afford him the right to do so without a prosecutor's direct knowledge or interference.
 Once the Sixth Amendment has attached, for example, the accused has "the right to rely on counsel as a 'medium' between him and the State."
 Maine v.
 Moulton, 474 U.S. 159, 176 (1985).
 Thereafter, "the prosecutor and police have an affirmative obligation not to act in a manner that circumvents and thereby dilutes the protection afforded by [it]."
 Id. at 171.
 And the New Jersey Supreme Court has held that our State Constitution affords "greater protection of the right to counsel."
 State v.
 Sanchez, 129 N.J.
 261, 274 (1992).

 Even seemingly innocuous, non-privileged details divulged in a phone call could, if exposed to the State, undermine an incarcerated person's right to counsel and right to prepare a defense.
-The United States Supreme Court has recognized that

-"the most critical period of the proceedings [for an accused is] ... from the time of their arraignment until the beginning of their trial, when consultation, thorough-going investigation and preparation [are] vitally important."
+The United States Supreme Court has recognized that "the most critical period of the proceedings [for an accused is] . . . from the time of their arraignment until the beginning of their trial, when consultation, thorough-going investigation and preparation [are] vitally important."
 Powell v.
 Alabama, 287 U.S. 45, 57 (1932).
 For example, during this time, an accused, working to assist in his defense, may wish to provide counsel with contact information regarding potential fact and character witnesses.
 For someone who is incarcerated with no access to their cell phone or social media account, they may need to communicate with family and friends to assist in obtaining this information.
 An eavesdropping prosecutor will be given access to the names and contact information for these individuals-and perhaps, too, the accused's social media accounts and passwords.

 Privacy is not only valuable in and of itself; it is also the first line of defense against encroachment on other rights, including those guaranteed by the First, Fifth, and Sixth Amendments.
 Exposing incarcerated people's conversations to the government undermines their speech and associational rights and their right to prepare a defense through counsel.
 It also threatens the State's penological interests, because permitting incarcerated people to maintain relationships through private communications promotes institutional security and reduces recidivism.
+In other words, the stakes of preserving Jackson's privacy were unusually high.